wyvianvalenca/PetAdoption/README.md

 - Shelters can view all applications to adopt their pets
 - Adopters can view all their applications

+### 25-07-27
+- Shelters can respond adopter's applications (approve or deny) and provide feedback for denied applications.
+- Better post printing
+- Users can like and comment posts
+- Users can see a post's comments and also like and comment a comment

 # Features

 ## Adopters: